How to Lay Brick Pavers: A Comprehensive Guide

 • Remove all grass, roots, and debris from the marked area using a shovel and spade.

-• Dig down to a depth that includes the paver thickness plus the base material, typically around 6-8 inches.
+• Dig to a depth that includes the thickness of the pavers plus the base material, typically around 6-8 inches.

 • Ensure the excavation is uniform and slopes according to your drainage plan.